krasimir/assets-pack/README.md

 - source /required/ - directory for watching
 - destination /required/ - file, which will contain the output of the packing
 - index /required/ /used only if type=less/ - your main less file
 - minify /optional/ - if set to true the the css/js code is minified
+- exclude /optional/ - array of files, which you don't want to be included (useful for css and javascript packing)

 Example: